 Well, the high cost of winter isn’t completely out of our hands.
 With a little bit of preparation and adjustments, we can keep our winter costs down and still enjoy the season.
 Take these easy steps around your home to help keep the cold out and have you using less energy this winter (bonus: you’ll save money, too!).

 - Seal windows and doors.
 Check gaps between siding and window or door frames.
 If they’re bigger than the width of a nickel, you'll need to reapply exterior calk or weather stripping.
 Shrink-wrap or clear plastic films installed on windows are a quick and inexpensive way to keep heat in.
 You can also keep window curtains or blinds closed when it’s dark outside to prevent heat from escaping and keep cold air at bay.

-- Close unused fireplace.
-If your home has a fireplace that you aren’t using, be sure the flue is closed and a fireplace cover such as glass doors is in place to minimize heat loss.
+- Close unused fireplaces.
+If your home has a fireplace that you aren’t using, be sure the flue is closed, and a fireplace cover (like glass doors) is in place to minimize heat loss.